 At the end of the day a website is trying to market (read, sell) your products and services to other people, so why do so many company web pages talk about themselves so much, when surely, they should be highlighting what’s in it for the customer?

-One of the common misconceptions businesses have when asked “who their ideal customer is?”, they answer “EVERYONE!”, “…if they have the money, we want to sell to them” goes the cry.
+One of the common misconceptions businesses have when asked “who their ideal customer is?”, they answer “EVERYONE!”, “…if they have the money, we want to sell to them”.

 This may seem logical, after all, we all want to sell as much as possible.
-The issue here is that if you try to sell to everyone, you actually sell to no-one.
+The issue here is that if you try to sell to everyone, you actually sell to no one.
 Why? because you’re sending out mixed, confusing messaging that is targeted at no one in particular.

 Why is this important? well, try selling a fillet steak to a vegetarian.
 Despite your very best efforts you cannot sell to everyone, and it is pointless trying to do so.
 No one has a monopoly on their market unless it is driven by government, crime or if you truly have something unique.